Table of Contents

 - Amplitude SDKs: Find our list of SDKs here.

 - Amplitude HTTP API: Use our HTTP API to send server-side event data.

 - Segment.io: See Segment / Amplitude Integration for more information.

 - mParticle: See mParticle / Amplitude Integration for more information.

 After instrumenting Amplitude successfully, you should see data show up immediately in the platform once events have been sent.
 Note that you have to instrument and log events in order for data to be sent to Amplitude.
 Here are some resources you may find useful during this step:

 - Data Taxonomy Playbook: Check out our Data Taxonomy Playbook for detailed documentation on how to approach your event taxonomy.

 - Getting Started: See our Getting Started guide for developers.

-- Instrumentation Training Webinars: Register for one of our instrumentation training webinars here!
+- Instrumentation Training Seminars: Register for one of our instrumentation training seminars here!